 Self employed applicants

-We’ve made changes to our self employed lending criteria to ensure our treatment of 2020/21 income is clear and straightforward.
+We’ve made changes to our self employed lending criteria to ensure our treatment of self employed income is clear and straightforward.
 We have also outlined our position regarding receipt of Covid support such as SEISS grants, Bounce Back Loans, CBILS, and use of the Job Retention Scheme.
 Details below:

-- Businesses must have been open for business/trading for the last 3 consecutive months (e.g. no Government Covid support such as SEISS grants or use of Job Retention Scheme during this period) for the income to be considered for affordability.*
+- Businesses must have been open for business/trading normally for the last 3 consecutive months for income to be considered for affordability

-- Self employed income must be keyed net of any SEISS grants received in 2020/21 tax year (SEISS grants 1 to 3 to be deducted where claimed).
+- Self-employed income must be keyed net of any SEISS grants received

 - We require evidence of SEISS grants claimed/not claimed on every application apart from the following exceptions.**